TejDyal/RacketFuryPSVRLeagueBackend/README.md

 both have 10 points, both played 4 matches but player A has the larger games difference (11-5=6) compared to Player B (6-3).
 So Player A takes the second place and promotes to next division in the next season.
 The same principle applies to the players at the bottom of the division.
 <br><br>

+To encourage players to play all of their matches, a bonus point will be awarded when a player gets all of their games played in a season.
+<br><br>

 In the event that the 2nd and 3rd place have same points, played the same number of games and have the same game difference, then in this exceptional circumstance, top 3 players will promote to the next division and bottom 3 players of that division will be demoted.
 <br><br>
 Unlike video game leaderboards, this structure rewards players of all standards the opportunity to be a winner in their own division as the aim is to match players of a similar standard.
 All division winners at the end of every season will be posted onto the website and on social media such as Facebook.